-Other grant and shared cost opportunities included over \$1 million dollars in water main replacements, storm water management studies and road maintenance.
+Other grant and shared cost opportunities included over \$200,000 in road maintenance.

 The City invests in equipment to maintain community safety and to uphold efficient and effective services.
-Technological enhancements and replacements which include mobile vision upgrades and data terminals assisted our safety forces to access and retrieve data quickly and to store data remotely.
-The conversion of a decommissioned main server in the Police Department allowed for improved back up storage.
-Surveillance camera expansions and upgrades to existing software are continuous programs needed for community safety.
-Moving the department into an entire virtual environment allows for accesses to numerous resources from any location affording the efficient exchange of information and quick service to the residents.
+Three Ford Explorer SUV's and one detective bureau sedan were purchased in 2023 to maintain a continuous replacement schedule for safety vehicles.
+Technological enhancements and replacements which include vehicle video recording systems, safety license plate reading cameras, as well as traffic signal backups all support safety operations.
+The transition to dispatch upgraded radio systems to a 800MHz platform has enhanced faster safety communications throughout the community.
+This resulted in all fire departments moving to the State of Ohio Multi Agency Radio communications Systems (MARCS).
+In 2023 the fire department replaced all portable radios to become P-25 compliant which basically means interoperability between radio systems and manufacturers.
 These steady technological upgrades and improvements contribute to all departments' ability to quickly provide services and immediately retrieve and send data.
-The enhancement to the camera systems assists safety forces with immediate response to incidents with 24/7 monitoring.
-Continuous upgrades to cell phones and IPads afford both employees and elected officials the ability to remain in the field while obtaining important data needed for efficient decision making.
+Annual enhancement to security camera systems assists safety forces with immediate response to incidents with 24/7 monitoring.
+Annual scheduled upgrades to cell phones and IPads afford both employees and elected officials the ability to remain in the field while obtaining important data needed for efficient decision making.

-The addition of a new service snow removal truck, multiple utility truck, and pickup truck furthers the City in its focus to reduce both labor and service costs.
+Also in 2023 a five ton dump snow removal unit was obtained to provide road safety.
+A tractor sidewalk plow and asphalt grinder, front end loader, and 4x4 pick up with plow were also purchased and furthers the City in its focus to reduce both labor and service costs.
 With a full service mechanics garage, these new units allow for a quick response to lands and roads when older units are under repair.
-Two new Ford Explorers were added to the Police Department fleet in 2019.
-Managing the continuous cycle of the vehicles within the Police Department is a priority in capital planning.
-The vehicles are outfitted to provide officers with equipment and technology for their own physical safety as well as the safety of the public that they serve.
-Immediate access to data aided the Police Department in developing restructured policies and procedures to assure uniform directives with other public safety forces.
+IT and data processing within safety force vehicles remains an annual priority in capital planning.
+Safety vehicles are outfitted to provide officers and firefighters with equipment and technology for their own physical safety as well as the safety of the public that they serve.
+Immediate access to data aided the Police and Fire Departments in developing restructured policies and procedures to assure uniform directives with other public safety forces.

-The 2019 capital budget included more than \$1.3 million dollars in street reconstructions and repairs.
-Annually, more than \$1 million dollars is dedicated toward sewer rehabilitation and modifications and another \$257,500 is dedicated to the replacement of sidewalks throughout the community.
-The City continues its strong commitment to long term enhancements to both its capital assets and infrastructure.
+The 2023 capital budget included more than \$1.38 million dollars in street reconstructions and repairs.
+Annually, more than \$1 million dollars is dedicated toward sewer rehabilitation, catch basin, storm and backflow modifications.
+Another \$300,000 was dedicated to the replacement of sidewalks throughout the community.
+The City continues its strong and mindful commitment to long term enhancements to both its capital assets and infrastructure.
 Additional information on the City's capital assets can be found in Note 10.